digital-waterfall/react-native-media-suite/README.md

 # Downloader Manager API

-Please note this documentation is VERY out of date and is in the progress of being updated.
+Please note this documentation is incomplete and is in the progress of being updated.

 The download manager manages downloads.
 It persists details to storage and handles update listeners.

+The following are the all the methods of the Download Manager.

 <details><summary>restoreMediaDownloader()</summary>
 <p>